Scott Moran · founder individual audit · Mar 13-25, 2026

 What we saw.
 One of the harder truths from the deeper reports is that building systems can become emotionally safer than sending the follow-up, forcing the decision, or narrowing to one GTM story.

 Why it matters.
 This is where more infrastructure can quietly become elegant deferral.
 The fix is not “stop building systems.”
-The fix is to pair new system work with mandatory external closure.
+The fix is to pair new system work with mandatory external closure and admit that the product is already real enough to sell hard now.

 What we saw.
 Meetings already occupy real time in the window, and the meeting-content gap in the reports suggests you are losing leverage twice: once in the call, then again because decisions and prep context are not being carried cleanly.